 The coaster could be located just West of the bridge.

-It could be joined by a Columbian Mammoth, artificially buried in a swimming pool-like pit, like a scene from 2001, where astronauts descend to The Monolith.
+It could be joined by a Columbian Mammoth, artificially buried in a swimming pool-like pit, like a scene from 2001.
 Later, a real Columbian Mammoth would be brought to life by CRISPR.